Aircoookie/WLED/usermods/PIR_sensor_switch/readme.md

 ## API to enable/disable the PIR sensor from outside.
 For example from another usermod.

-The class provides the static method `PIRsensorSwitch* PIRsensorSwitch::GetInstance()` to get a pointer to the usermod object.

 To query or change the PIR sensor state the methods `bool PIRsensorEnabled()` and `void EnablePIRsensor(bool enable)` are available.

 ### There are two options to get access to the usermod instance: